jonasmcferreira/adventures/docs/grim/grim.md

 #### Acquiring Spells

 You can learn unlimited spells—that’s the good news.
 The bad news is you must find them.
+Begin with the number of spells proscribed by your Class and add new ones.
 You do this by:

 - Exploring ruins and dungeons to recover ancient scrolls and grimoires.
 - Exchanging spells with a friendly NPC or another wizard.
 Sometimes lower level wizards apprentice themselves to higher level ones.

-- Begin with the number of spells proscribed by your Class.
 - Interacting with magical creatures who can impart knowledge of specific spells.
 - When you gain a spell, you must tattoo it on your skin.
 The more spells you know, the more easily recognized you will be to witch-hunters.
 - You can cast spells of your level or below